-- E. Fascia: shall be type 316 stainless steel. - F. Provide sill mounted closers at all landings.
+- E. Fascia: shall be type 316 stainless steel. - F. Provide sill mounted closers at all landings. - G. Provide a vandal resistant access key switch in top and bottom landings.

-2.13 Car Frame:
+2.7 Car Frame

 A suitable car frame shall be provided with adequate bracing to support the platform and car enclosure.
-The buffer striking plate on the underside of the car-frame platform assembly must fully compress the buffer mounted in the pit before the plunger reaches its lower limit of travel.
 Provide welded or bolted ASTM 123 galvanized or type 316 stainless steel channel uprights affixed to crosshead and plank channels with welded or bolted bracing members and gusset plates which will remove strain from car enclosure.

-2.14 Platform,
+2.8 Platform, Heavy Loading Type

-Heavy Loading Type: The car platform shall be arranged to accommodate one-piece loads weighing up to 25% of the APTA rated load, such as wheeled food carts, hand trucks, etc. The platform shall be type 316 stainless steel.
+The car platform shall be designed to accommodate one-piece loads weighing up to 25% of the APTA rated load, such as wheeled food carts, hand trucks, etc. The platform shall be type 316 stainless steel.

-2.15 Equipment: Signal Devices And Fixtures
+2.9 Equipment: Signal Devices And Fixtures

 Note to specifier: ASME A17.1 has specific requirements for key schedules, fire service keys, access keys and machine room keys.
 This should be reviewed during the development of the final specifications.
+Consideration should be given to high security locks in areas accessible to the public.

-- A. Car-Operating Panel: A type 316 stainless steel #4 vertical finish panel shall be provided with vandal resistant push buttons designed to bottom out against the panel plate and not the contacts, key switches. - B. Provide one car swing operating panel integral with a stationary return panel. - C. Braille/Arabic designations shall be flush with inconspicuous mechanical mounting. - D. Provide a service cabinet with a locked flush hinged or sliding door and integral certificate frame.
+A. Car-Operating Panel: A type 316 stainless steel #4 vertical finish panel shall be provided with vandal resistant push buttons designed to bottom out against the panel plate and not the contacts, key switches.

+B. Provide one car swing operating panel integral with a stationary return panel.

+C. Braille/Arabic designations shall be flush with inconspicuous mechanical mounting.

+Note to specifier, larger buttons for car and hall stations may be worth considering for improved visibility for the disabled community.
+Vandal resistant buttons are still required.

+D. Provide a service cabinet with a locked flush hinged or sliding door and integral certificate frame.
 Certificate Frame shall have durable Plexiglas window and be accessible from backside of locked door.
 Minimum window size, to be approved by the Owner.
-Cabinet shall contain the following key type controls: - 1.
-A light switch. - 2.
-Two speed fan switch. - 3.
-Inspection switch, conforming with the Code. - 4.
-Independent service switch. - 5.
-A duplex 120 volt, A.C.
-GFI convenience outlet. - 6.
-Emergency Stop switch. - 7.
-Engrave the car operating panels with the following: - 8.
-No Smoking.
-Minimum 1" high lettering and graphic symbol - 9.
+Cabinet shall contain the following key type controls:

+- 1. A light switch.

+- 2. Two speed fan switch.

+- 3. Inspection switch, conforming with the Code.

+- 4. Independent service switch.

+- 5. A duplex 120 volt, A.C.
+GFI convenience outlet.

+- 6. Emergency Stop switch.

+E. Engrave the car operating panels with the following:

+- 1. No Smoking.
+Minimum 1" high lettering and graphic symbol - 2.
 Elevator Number over operating buttons.
-Minimum 1/4" high lettering. - 10.
+Minimum 1/4" high lettering. - 3.
 Elevator Capacity.
-Minimum 1/4" high lettering. - 11.
+Minimum 1/4" high lettering. - 4.
 Firefighters Operating Instructions.
-Minimum 1/8 inch high lettering. - E. Car Position Indicator: A vandal resistant car position indicator shall be provided integral with the car operating panel.
+Minimum 1/8 inch high lettering.

+F. Car Position Indicator: A vandal resistant car position indicator shall be provided integral with the car operating panel.